openapx/r-service-txflow/README.md

 # - auditor access token
 #   note: environmental variables are supported
-#   note: local and Azure Key vault is support
+#   note: local and Azure Key vault is supported
 #   note: for further details see Configuration section in the cxapp package
 #         https://github.com/cxlib/r-package-cxapp
 AUDITOR.TOKEN = <token>